HasanYahya101/Library_Management_System/README.md

 Note: You will have to add (.txt) files in your PC Manually.

 This my First College Group Project (1st Semester).
-I probably wrote In-Efficient code, so if you whould like to change it, feel free to do so.
+I probably wrote **In-Efficient code**, so if you whould like to change it, feel free to do so.
 The Project Proposal is just different Students suggesting different Projects.
-In the end our Suggestion was not selected and a Library Management System (Project Proposal) was Selected.
+In the end our Suggestion was not selected and a **Library Management System** (Project Proposal) was Selected.